Training Multi-Image Vision Agents via End2End Reinforcement Learning: Experiments

-We further investigate the impacts of visual tools, training data, and trajectory masking on the model’s dynamic visual capabilities, with the results presented in Table \ref{tab:ablation}.
+We further investigate the effects of visual tools, training data, and trajectory-level mask on the ability of Qwen2.5-VL-7B (which lacks native tool-usage capability) to learn dynamic visual skills, so as to verify the robustness of each component.
+The results are presented in Table \ref{tab:ablation}.

-A comparison between Row 3 and Row 5 demonstrates that when equipped with the visual reflection tool, the model’s overall performance (on the V*, MME, and MIFG-QA datasets) is significantly improved, despite a potential decrease on HR-Bench caused by the excessively high proportion of image tokens resulting from the reuse of high-resolution images.
+A comparison between Row 5 and Row 7 demonstrates that when equipped with the visual reflection tool, the model’s overall performance (on the V*-relative, MME, MIFG-QA and M4Bench datasets) is significantly improved.
 Explicit visual reflection enables the model to re-examine images, thereby achieving more precise alignment between questions and image regions.
 For multi-image scenarios, the reflection tool assists the model in identifying images relevant to the query.

-Experiments in Row 2 and Row 5 show that incorporating multi-image data into the training process helps comprehensively enhance model performance.
+Experiments in Row 4 and Row 7 show that incorporating multi-image data into the training process helps comprehensively enhance model performance.
 Multi-image data involves more image elements and comparisons between images, which effectively expands the diversity of tasks the model learns and encourages the model to explore richer tool use strategies.
-A comparison between RoW 4 and Row 5 indicates that the model’s multi-image processing capability drops sharply if trajectory masking is not applied during training.
+A comparison between RoW 6 and Row 7 indicates that the model’s multi-image processing capability drops sharply if trajectory-level mask is not applied during training.
 Multi-image tasks typically require more visual operations and interaction rounds.
 The lack of masking for invalid trajectories inhibits long-range interactions, thus limiting the model's exploration of tool-use strategies for multi-image problems during training.

 In summary, the multi-image training data we add helps the model learn tool use methods in multi-image scenarios and improves its overall performance.
 The proposed visual reflection function allows the model to re-evaluate images.
 Filtering invalid trajectories expands the model’s tool exploration space and enhances its multi-image processing capability.
 The synergistic effect of these three components endows the model with dynamic visual thinking capabilities and boosts its overall performance.